Blog Post

 The outcome is that both forums spend precious time overlapping in their discussions of the same topics, duplicating effort and potentially getting mired in a lack of forward momentum as the ultimate decision maker is not clearly identified.

 For clarity, from a governance perspective, the trustees should be the back-stop.
-The forum for supportive challenge of board decisions, the group that, once feedback from that challenge has be accepted and, if appropriate, acted upon by the operating board, will support the communication of the decision made and communicated by the board.
+The forum for supportive challenge of board decisions and how those decisions have been made.
+The group that, once feedback from that challenge has been accepted and, if appropriate, acted upon by the operating board, will support the communication of the decision made and communicated by the board.

 There is a need to ensure that trustee actions and communications don’t undermine the operating board, particularly where that board may be recently constituted as a result of conversion to EO.
 The trustee role as one of oversight is less action driven than that of the board.
 Actions are taken when necessary, but not as a regular occurrence, and not as part of the day-to-day operations of the organisation.